Brad Cassidy

 Brad Cassidy (born 25 July 1976) is an Australian rules footballer.

 Fremantle career

 Brad was drafted in 1994 as a pre draft selection and was delisted at the end of the 1995 season after playing no games.

 Fitzroy career

-Brad was drafted in the 1995 national draft at selection 49 and was delisted at the end of the 1996 season when Fitzroy merged with the Brisbane Bears, after playing 14 games.
+Brad was drafted in the 1995 national draft at selection 49 and his career ended at the end of the 1996 season when Fitzroy's AFL operations were taken over by the Brisbane Bears to form the Brisbane Lions, after playing 14 games.

 Collingwood career

 Brad was drafted in 1996 national draft at selection 65 and was delisted at the end of the season after only playing the final 2 games of the year.

 After football

 Brad moved to Warrnambool to coach before moving to Stawell and starting a painting business (Cassidy Painting).

 He is married to Leisa and they have 3 children, Josh, Ella & Chloe.
 He now coaches (2010, 2014 - 2015) Stawell football club in the Wimmera league.